salman13s/Bachelorarbeit/README.md

 # how to run the code and the run time analysis
 ## how to run the code
-go to the directory code and run the aks.sage file to run the algorithm using Inline `sage aks.sage`
+go to the directory code and run the aks.sage file to run the algorithm use `sage aks.sage`
 ## to see and run the run time analysis
-uncomment the lines where it says "uncomment to see the run time analysis" to see the plots presented in the thesis, go to code and run the file Inline `newton.py`(uncomment the method you want analyse)
+uncomment the lines where it says "uncomment to see the run time analysis" to see the plots presented in the thesis, go to code and run the file `newton.py`(uncomment the method you want analyse)